dynobase-icon

 DynamoDB and Amazon RDS: An Overview

-On the other hand, Amazon RDS stands for "Relational Database Service", and we mostly use it for structured and relational data (SQL).
-Unlike DynamoDB, RDS is the name of the service rather than the database engine itself.
-So, we can choose from six database engines, including Amazon Aurora, MySQL, and MariaDB.
+On the other hand, Amazon RDS stands for "Relational Database Service" and is used for structured and relational data (SQL).
+Unlike DynamoDB, RDS is a service that supports multiple database engines, including Amazon Aurora, MySQL, MariaDB, PostgreSQL, Oracle, and SQL Server.

 Shared Attributes for DynamoDB and Amazon RDS

-DynamoDB and Amazon RDS are both fully-managed by AWS, thus making the administration more manageable and allowing developers to focus more on using the database service.
-In addition, both of them are reliable and highly scalable with automated scalability and backup.
+DynamoDB and Amazon RDS are both fully managed by AWS, thus simplifying administration and allowing developers to focus more on using the database service.
+Both services are reliable and highly scalable with automated scalability and backup.

 The significant difference between these two services is that Amazon RDS is relational, whereas DynamoDB is a NoSQL database engine.

 In terms of storage size, DynamoDB stands out with its ability to support tables of any size.
-But with RDS, the storage size changes based on the database engine we use.
+However, with RDS, the storage size varies based on the database engine used:

 • Aurora engine: 128 TB